Skip to main content

 Nevertheless, no biologist after 1859 could ignore Darwin's theories and few areas of thought and culture remained immune to their influence.
 Darwinism was attacked, defended, debated, modified, ridiculed, championed, interpreted, and used not only by biologists but also by philosophers, priests, sociologists, warmongers, cartoonists, robber-barons, psychologists, novelists and politicians of various stripes.

-This module will introduce the major themes of Darwin's works and explore their diverse, often contradictory impacts on science and society, concentrating on themes prominent between 1859 and the onset of the Second World War but also highlighting some of the more recent concerns.
+In this module we introduce the major themes of Darwin's works and explore their diverse, often contradictory impacts on science and society, concentrating on themes prominent between 1859 and the onset of the Second World War but also highlighting more recent concerns.